Baking · Cookie Jar Classics

 Method

 2. Wet, then dry.
 Beat in the egg, yolk and vanilla.
-Stir in the flour, bicarb and salt until just combined.
+Stir in the flour, baking soda and salt until just combined.

 3. Roll & criss-cross.
 Walnut-sized balls, spaced out.
 Press each twice with the back of a fork, at right angles.

 4. Underbake.
-10–12 minutes: edges set and golden, centres still slightly underdone-looking.
+10–12 minutes: edges set and golden, centers still slightly underdone-looking.
 That's the chew — trust it.

 5. Cool on the tray.
 Ten minutes on the hot tray to finish setting, then a rack.
 Airtight tin, 5 days — theoretically.